Validator-POSTHUMAN/contributions/Cosmos New.md

 </details>

 ### Public goods:
-### These tools are provided following things:Transfer tokens of Cosmos Ecosystem in Telegram and Twitter without paying any fees.
+### These tools are provided following things: Transfer tokens of Cosmos Ecosystem in Telegram and Twitter without paying any fees.
 Tracking and comparing of 50+ Cosmos and non-Cosmos assets.
 We added $ATOM to:
 - [Sputnik Network](https://t.me/SputnikNetworkBot)
 - [Sputnik Price Bot](https://t.me/SputnikPriceBot)
 - [Sputnik Exchange](https://sputnik.exchange/)